History is part of the Religious Education & Humanities Faculty

 Students also produce one piece of coursework which is makes up 20% of their final grade.
 It is on the Civil Rights Movement in America over a 100 year period.

-History students have also been lucky enough to go on a number of trips which directly link to their programmes of study at KS5.
-In recent years students have visited Vietnam, Russia, Germany, the Czech Republic, Poland and Hungary as well as trips to the Battlefields.
+History students have also been lucky enough to go on a number of trips which directly link to their programmes of study.
+In recent years students have visited Vietnam, Russia, and Germany, the Czech Republic, Berlin, Poland and Hungary as well as trips to the Battlefields.